This post was originally published on December 11, 2020.

 5. For the sound geeks: Sennheiser Momentum 3

 The Sennheiser Momentum 3 are probably the least intrusive smart headphones you can get: no signups or personal information required to start listening.
 There’s some decent noise-cancelling, too, which can be useful if you’re working from home, or just need a bit of quiet.
 Sennheiser has an app which allows you to customize your equalizer, and you can check and change the app’s permissions with general ease.

 The AI assistant function seems somewhat inescapable these days in wireless headphones though, so if you really want to avoid that, your best bet would be to get a pair of headphones or earphones that require you to manually activate a voice assistant with the press of a button.

-The Covid-19 pandemic has pushed the use of face masks front-and-center in combating its spread around the world.
-It has also posed a new challenge for CCTV surveillance cameras that rely on a full face to recognize people’s faces.
-As well as being a must-have item for the winter, masks are just generally good at evading invasive surveillance measures like facial recognition.
+The Covid-19 pandemic has pushed the use of face masks front-and-center.
+Love them or hate them, they have also posed a challenge for CCTV surveillance cameras that rely on a full face to recognize people’s faces.

 If your intended recipients are already well-stocked up on masks, check out other anti-surveillance accessories, like anti-paparazzi scarves, anti-CCTV sunglasses, or even some face paint if they’re feeling particularly adventurous.

 2. For anyone who’s always on their devices: Privacy accessories

 They may be a bit small for stocking stuffers, but accessories that physically cover your camera and audio jack are indispensable in stopping hackers from recording sound and video from your devices.